f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

 1. The `mongo-init.yaml` file contains a `ConfigMap` resource containing the JSON data used to seed the MongoDB database.

-1. The `xc-ingress` file contains an `Ingress` resource with custom annotations.
+1. The `xc-ingress.yaml` file contains an `Ingress` resource with custom annotations.
 The XC Ingress Controller monitors the cluster for these resources.
 When this type of resource is deployed, the XC Ingress controller will use the `Ingress` resource details and annotations to:
     - Create an XC Origin pool that points to the NGINX Ingress Controller's service on port 443 in the specified AppStack site
-    - Create an XC HTTP Load Balancer for the host name <TODO: need url>, complete with DNS entry
+    - Create an XC HTTP Load Balancer for the host name `https://brewz-<your namespace>.labs.f5demos.com`, responding on an existing Public IP available in this tenant
     - Creates a single XC Load Balancer Route for the path `/` set to the Origin Pool created above
     - Sets the Load Balancer to preserve the host name when routing traffic to the NGINX Ingress Controller Service

     <br>

-    Note: There are comments in the file indicating which groups of annotations are associated with each XC object created above.
+    > **Note:** There are comments in the file indicating which groups of annotations are associated with each XC object created above.

     How does traffic get to our application?